The Alpine Pass Route

 Cicerone Press has a guide (2004) especially for the Alpine Pass Route, whose author, Kev Reynolds, has achieved something of a cult status

 among his fans.
-His books are authoritative and well-written, but a complete coverage of Switzerland requires several overlapping books.
+His books are authoritative and well-written, but this version is from 2004 and therefore somewhat outdated.

 |